INDIVIDUALS WITH SUFFICIENT INCOME TO FILE CHAPTER 13 MAY BE INELIGIBLE TO FILE CHAPTER 7

-“CURRENT MONTHLY INCOME”.
-The first step in determining your eligibility to file Chapter 7 is to figure out your “Current Monthly Income”.
+“CURRENT MONTHLY INCOME” – The first step in determining your eligibility to file Chapter 7 is to figure out your “Current Monthly Income”.
 Current Monthly Income is defined as the Debtors’ average monthly income from all sources during the 6-MONTH PERIOD prior to the date of commencement of the case.
 Current Monthly Income includes income paid by an entity on a regular basis for household expenses.
 Current Monthly Income excludes all social security benefits and compensation paid to victims of war crimes and domestic or international terrorism.

-Spouse’s income in non-joint cases.
-The income which will be compared to the median income in the state will include income of a non-filing spouse, unless the spouses are legally separated or living separately and the debtor files a statement under penalty of perjury.
+SPOUSE’S INCOME IN NON-JOINT CASES – The income which will be compared to the median income in the state will include income of a non-filing spouse unless the spouses are legally separated or living separately and the debtor files a statement under penalty of perjury.
 [Section 707(b)(7)]

 A non-filing spouse’s income is not specifically included in the Means Test itself.
 [Section 707(b)(2)(A)(i)]

 Current Monthly Income and self-employed individuals.
-Presumably, “income from all sources” includes business or self-employment income.
+“Income from all sources” includes business or self-employment income.
 In calculating business or self-employment income, expenses incurred to produce the income are generally deducted.
-However, expenses which the new Bankruptcy Code allows to be deducted for the Means Test has no specific provision for self employment.
+However, expenses which the Bankruptcy Code allows to be deducted for the Means Test has no specific provision for self- employment.
 Section 707(b)(2)(B)(i) allows adjustments for “such special circumstances that justify additional expenses or adjustments of current monthly income for which there is no reasonable alternative”.

-PERFORMING THE MEANS TEST – SUBTRACT CERTAIN EXPENSES FROM CURRENT MONTHLY INCOME.
+PERFORMING THE MEANS TEST – SUBTRACT CERTAIN EXPENSES FROM CURRENT MONTHLY INCOME

 To ascertain whether you will pass the Means Test and qualify to file Chapter 7, subtract the following expenses from your Current Monthly Income: